pdxdave/aws_cantrill/003_tech_fundamentals/002_networking.md

 ![network_02](../assets/network_02.png)
 5. What if both sides don't detect traffic then send at the same time?
 A collision could accure and that's what collision detection is for.
 This is part of layer 2.
 A collision is detected, a jam signal is sent by all the devices that detect it, and a ```random backoff``` occurs.
 No device will attempt a transmission.
 ![network_03](../assets/network_03.png)
 6. Hubs behave like layer 1.
 They don't detect collisions.
 A switch is a layer 2 device, so should help.
 They understand MAC addresses and have a MAC address table which starts off empty.
 It learns which devices are connected and populates the Mac address table.
+Switches store and forward the frame.
+It means only valid frames are forwarded.
+Switches can be connected and scale.